 2. Scheduled closures and refurbishments

 Spring maintenance is hitting hard across the board.
 Nearly every major park has double-digit ride closures this week, which is fairly normal for early May but worth knowing before you pack the car.
-Magic Kingdom has 16 attractions down (including Jungle Cruise and the Princess meet-and-greets), while Disneyland is running with 48 closed—among them the Enchanted Tiki Room and Indiana Jones Adventure.
+Magic Kingdom has 16 attractions down (including Jungle Cruise and the Princess meet-and-greets), while Disneyland is running with 48 closed, among them the Enchanted Tiki Room and Indiana Jones Adventure.
 Cedar Point leads the closure count at 69 rides, though that's partly because several Northeast parks are still in their shoulder season.
 Check live status at the links below before you go:

-- Disneyland live status
+- Disneyland (Anaheim): live waits · discounted tickets

-- Universal Studios Hollywood live status
+- Universal Studios Hollywood: live waits · discounted tickets

-- Six Flags Magic Mountain live status
+- Six Flags Magic Mountain: live waits

-- Six Flags Great Adventure live status
+- Six Flags Great Adventure: live waits

-- Cedar Point live status
+- Cedar Point: live waits

-- Hersheypark live status
+- Hersheypark: live waits

-- Knott's Berry Farm live status
+- Knott's Berry Farm: live waits

-- Busch Gardens Tampa live status
+- Busch Gardens Tampa: live waits · discounted tickets

-- Dollywood live status
+- Dollywood: live waits

 Three parks are running seasonal sales this week that might sweeten the deal if you're considering a last-minute trip.
-Six Flags Magic Mountain's Holiday in the Park is still drawing crowds, while both Busch Gardens Tampa and SeaWorld Orlando have Spring Spectacular Sales running—a rare chance to catch Florida parks with lighter-than-average traffic.
+Six Flags Magic Mountain's Holiday in the Park is still drawing crowds, while both Busch Gardens Tampa and SeaWorld Orlando have Spring Spectacular Sales running, a rare chance to catch Florida parks with lighter-than-average traffic.

 4. Wait-time snapshot (live data)

 The network average sits at a pleasant 5 minutes across open rides, but the real story is in the extremes.
-Magic Kingdom is the outlier this week, pulling an average of 10 minutes across its 23 operating attractions, with TRON Lightcycle / Run hitting 45 minutes—the longest line in the entire network.
+Magic Kingdom is the outlier this week, pulling an average of 10 minutes across its 23 operating attractions, with TRON Lightcycle / Run hitting 45 minutes, the longest line in the entire network.
 Meanwhile, Disneyland is running at a remarkable 0-minute average, Dollywood's doing the same, and both Busch Gardens and Islands of Adventure are sitting at 2 and 3 minutes respectively.
 Several Northeast parks (Cedar Point, Hersheypark, most of the Six Flags properties) aren't reporting live data at all, which typically means they're in their off-season or running reduced hours.

 If you can travel mid-week, Disneyland and Islands of Adventure are practically giving away their attractions right now.